 The main findings so far can be summarized as follows.
-First, we report strong evidence of attenuation bias when comparing LP-OLS to LP-IV estimates broken down by subpopulation.
+First, we report strong evidence of attenuation bias when comparing LP-OLS to LP-IV estimates based on the trilemma instrument and broken down by subpopulation.
 We take this evidence to suggest that conditional ignorability, despite the extensive set of controls that we include, is insufficient to achieve identification of the causal effect of interest rates on output and prices.
 More broadly, this result casts doubts on the impulse responses reported using standard VARs predicated on common identification assumptions not based on external instruments.